What's Next, Jim?

-My take-away from this experience is that life has at least two components, journey and destination.
+My take-away from my cancer experience is that life has at least two components, journey and destination.

 In my youth and during my years in Nashville, I was driven by an unquenchable thirst for destination.
 I failed to enjoy the journey back then, and to be honest, throughout midlife and beyond, I did the same thing to a lesser degree up until the cancer diagnosis.

-It was during those treatment months that I began to realize that life is richer when one can stop and smell the flowers, or in my case, stop and smell the music.
+Rest assured, I will continue to create and perform music.
+It was during the 2017 treatment months that I began to realize that life is richer when one can stop and smell the flowers, or in my case, stop and smell the music.
 I’m allergic to most flowers.

-So, what’s next for me is a journey; one that I am thoroughly enjoying, no matter how long it may last.
+I am thoroughly enjoying my life's journey, no matter how long it may last.

 Second, I had major equipment failures in the studio including critical mixing and monitoring units.
 But, I kept saying, “Grasshopper, life is about the journey not the destination.”